 - The Group makes sure that the fundamental rights of its employees are respected, in accordance with the fundamental conventions of the International Labor Organization: it rejects all forms of forced or compulsory labor, of child labor, of human trafficking, of discrimination and recognizes freedom of association and the right to collective bargaining.
 The Group pays particular attention to guarantee the highest standards of health and safety in the workplace, working hours and holidays in accordance with international standards and equal remunerations.

 - ENGIE rejects all forms of harassment and violence in the workplace and makes sure that its employees are provided with a working environment that is respectful of their individual freedoms and privacy.

 - The Group ensures that its activities do not infringe the rights of local communities surrounding its sites, and that assignments related to the security of its employees and assets are conducted with respect for human rights.

 To ensure compliance with all of its human rights commitments and to meet French and international requirements, the Group relies on different cross-functional policies and policies specific to certain issues, particularly the human rights policy.
 The health and safety, CSR, and purchasing policies complement the human rights policy, covering specific commitments that fall within their particular scope.

 Today, the Group vigilance plan, adopted in 2018 as required by the French law on the duty of vigilance of parent companies and ordering companies, aims to identify and avoid serious harm to people and the environment.
-It is based on the Group's human rights approach policies, and also widely covers the Group's commitments in terms of human rights, and contributes to their operational implementation.

 Human rights risk management